A robust transparency is necessary at this time in our history.

 Chardee Kala, aka Chardi Kalaa, Chardhi Kala, Cherdi Kala, is a Sikh expression.
 Chardee Kala is the exuberant exclamation of boundless optimism, the exalted

-and positive attitude towards life and all mankind.
+and positive attitude towards life and all humanity.
 It means living a life of service to the community.
 An example of the Spirit of Chardee Kala is the practice of 'Free Kitchen' as originally instituted by Guru Amar Das,* and sponsored since then globally by the Sikh community.
 See The History of Chardi Kala.

 NOTE: Sikhs contribute 33% of total income tax and 67% of total charity funds in India.
 Sikhs make up 45% of the Indian Army and maintain over 59,000 Gurdwaras (temples), which serve Langar to approximately 5,900,000 people everyday.
 All of this while Sikhs represent only 2.4% of the total Indian population.